-The Triggered Alerts page is a list of all the alerts generated in vRealize Operations Cloud.
+The All Alerts page is a list of all the alerts generated in vRealize Operations Cloud.
+You can view all the alerts under .
+As an admin, you can view the administrative alerts by clicking the warning icon next to the Alerts menu or by clicking .
 Use the alert list to determine the state of your environment and to begin resolving problems.

 By default, only active alerts are initially listed, and the alerts are grouped by Time.
 Review and manage the alerts in the list using the toolbar options.
 Select multiple rows in the list using Shift+click, Control+click.